jeremytammik/tbc/a/2019_cefsharp_roundtrip.md

    }
 </pre>

-The event and its handler are saved in the External app as `static` for ease of access.
+The event and its handler are saved in the external app as `static` for ease of access:

 <pre class="prettyprint">
   internal class ExtApp : IExternalApplication